What’s the lowdown?

 - tender breasts

 For some women, Mirena crash symptoms appear recurrently before each period, lasting for months.
 Some other women report symptoms ongoing for extended periods of time.
 There is no definition of this in medical literature and there is no scientific evidence for or research into this.
+If you are experiencing sore boobs, starflower oil is a little-known life saver when it comes to easing inflammation.

 When will your periods and fertility return after the Mirena?